DOMINICA SPERM WHALE EXPEDITION 2018

 Whichever block you decide to join, the same schedule applies:

-Day 1-5, or 1-10 - Our boat leaves the Castle Comfort dock at 7:30am.
+Day 1-7, or 1-8 - Our boat leaves the Castle Comfort (unless otherwise noted)dock at 7:30am.
 We can meet for breakfast, or you're welcome to eat solo.
 After spending 8 hours on the water tracking whales (or whatever else we decide to do!), we'll come back to the dock - typically between 3:00 and 4:00pm, depending on whale activity and the consensus of the group.
 Dinner at Castle Comfort is excellent, but if you want to venture into the city for a wider variety of options, it's a pleasant walk, or a short taxi/bus ride away.
 Get lots of sleep - you will be exhausted!

 Since you're going through the trouble of getting to Dominica (you'll notice there are very few tourists, for this reason!), I strongly suggest extending your stay at least a few days before/after your whale block to do some diving, hiking, or general sightseeing.
 For the past few years, after each whale permit concludes, a subset of the group has always done the Boiling Lake hike (see photo above).
 It's not easy, but the journey is well worth the punishment!
 Google it!